Do Question Answering Modeling Improvements Hold Across Benchmarks?: Introduction

 Overall, we find that benchmarks that differ substantially still often have high concurrence.
 Human-constructed benchmarks (e.g., SQuAD and MRQA NaturalQuestions) have high concurrence with each other, despite differences in crowdsourcing setups, passage and question distributions, and even linguistic phenomena of focus (\S\ref{sec:squad_vs_human_constructed}).

-To explore the limits of concurrence, we also experiment with (1)~downsampled training datasets (e.g., using 20K SQuAD training examples rather than the full 88K) and (2)~programmatically-generated benchmarks (e.g., cloze-formatted or synthetic).
-Downsampled training datasets are sufficient for high concurrence with other human-constructed benchmarks (\S\ref{sec:squad_vs_subsampled_squad}).
-Furthermore, even programmatically-generated benchmarks have high concurrence on \humanconstructedbenchmarks{} (\S\ref{sec:squad_vs_cloze}); surprisingly, we are also able to construct synthetic benchmarks that have high concurrence with \humanconstructedbenchmarks{}, despite lacking much linguistic structure.
-However, these benchmarks only have high concurrence when they target phenomena that are also useful for better performance on \humanconstructedbenchmarks{} (e.g., identifying paraphrase and lexical overlap; \S\ref{sec:babi}-\ref{sec:squad_vs_wikidata}).
+How different can a benchmark be, while still maintaining high concurrence with \humanconstructedbenchmarks{}?
+In \S\ref{sec:squad_vs_subsampled_squad}, we investigate the role of training dataset size by measuring concurrence with downsampled training datasets (e.g., using 20K SQuAD training examples rather than the full 88K).
+We find that downsampled training datasets are sufficient for high concurrence with other human-constructed benchmarks.
+In \S\ref{sec:squad_vs_cloze}, we measure concurrence between human-constructed and programmatically-generated benchmarks (e.g., cloze-formatted or synthetic) to better understand the importance of human-written questions and passages.
+We find that cloze-formatted benchmarks have high concurrence with \humanconstructedbenchmarks{}, so human-written questions and passages are not strictly necessary for concurrence.
+However, programmatically-generated synthetic benchmarks (e.g., the bAbI task suite) have low concurrence.
+Having found this breaking point of low concurrence, we construct two minimal synthetic benchmarks that achieve high concurrence with \humanconstructedbenchmarks{}, despite lacking linguistic structure.
+Intuitively, the benchmarks that concur with \humanconstructedbenchmarks{} are those that require model capabilities that are also useful for better performance on \humanconstructedbenchmarks{} (e.g., identifying paraphrase and lexical overlap; \S\ref{sec:babi}-\ref{sec:squad_vs_wikidata}).